smita427/HEART-DISEASE-ANALYSIS-/code.md

 # HEART-DISEASE-ANALYSIS-
 Heart disease analysis is the process of using data to identify and predict heart disease.

-Create histogram for showing cholesterol with Number of bins 5 Create Boxplot for showing trestbps and comment what the dark spot indicate Find and print the percentage of females and males heart disease Create a scatter plot for showing age and ST depression induced by exercise relative to rest Create histogram for showing cholesterol with Number of bins 5 Create Boxplot for showing trestbps and comment what the dark spot indicate Find and print the percentage of females and males heart disease Create a scatter plot for showing age and ST depression induced by exercise relative to rest
+1.Create histogram for showing cholesterol with Number of bins 5 2.Create Boxplot for showing trestbps and comment what the dark spot indicate 3.Find and print the percentage of females and males heart disease 4.Create a scatter plot for showing age and ST depression induced by exercise relative to rest

+#importing libraries

 import pandas as pd
 import matplotlib.pyplot as plt